Our research team's breakthrough work in revealed preferences has changed, forever, how the financial industry understands and serves clients.

 ARIZONA STATE UNIVERSITY

-Co-founder, Capital Preferences
+Co-founder, Capital Preferences (not currently active)

-His recent work levers ‘big data’ and novel blends of surveys and experiments to gain insights into the quality of spending and saving choices, especially in the years leading up to and after retirement.
+His work levers ‘big data’ and novel blends of surveys and experiments to gain insights into the quality of spending and saving choices, especially in the years leading up to and after retirement.